-Since the sixth millennium BCE superlative wine has been made with Qvevri (pronounced ‘kwevry’), those huge clay pots built to contain hundreds or even thousands of litres of liquid.
-The enormous vessels are filled with juice, sealed with beeswax, and buried in the earth to give the fermenting juice within a cool and stable environment in which to mature.
+Traditionally, the enormous vessels are filled with juice, sealed with beeswax, and buried in the earth to provide a cool and stable environment for fermentation.

-The conical design of the vessel also helps to sift debris down to the point at its base.
-It is for this reason that wine made in a Qvevri typically requires no further fining or filtering.
-The ceramic material of the Qvevri also imparts virtually no flavor to the wine allowing all the subtleties in the fruit to be fully highlighted.
+The unique conical design of the Qvevri also helps to sift debris down to the point at its base.
+For this reason, wine made in the remarkable vessels typically require no further fining or filtering.
+The ceramic material of the Qvevri offers another benefit.
+It imparts virtually no flavor to the wine during fermentation, allowing all the inherent subtleties in the fruit to be highlighted.

-The country of Georgia in the Caucasus region of Eurasia has the oldest tradition of Qvevri wine-making in the world.
-Here the future of the Qvevri hangs precariously upon the skills of a dwindling community of aging artisans.
-Only increased international demand for these unique viticultural vessels and the remarkable wines they can produce will keep this ancient wine-making tradition alive.
+The country of Georgia has the oldest and most venerable tradition of Qvevri craft in the world. its survival now largely depends upon the skills of a dwindling handful of aging artisans.
+Only with continued demand for these unique vessels and the remarkable wines they produce will we keep this ancient tradition alive.